goharbor/harbor/tests/testcases/Group7-Replication/7-12-Endpoints-endpoints-edit.md

 # Environment:

-* This test requires at least two Harbor instance is running and available.
+* This test requires at least two Harbor instance are running and available.

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page, choose an endpoint in use and edit setting.
+2. In replication page, choose an endpoint in use by a rule and edit setting.
-3. In replication page, choose an endpoint not in use and edit setting.
+3. In replication page, choose an endpoint not in use by a rule and edit setting.

 # Expected Outcome: